Bilderbibel aus Padua

 The excerpt from the Paduan Bible Picture Book selected for leafing through include fols.
 12r–16v.
 From the story of Moses, you see him receiving the Tablets of the Law, the motif of the relapse into idolatry, the revolt against Moses’ authority, and much more.

-The Biblical paraphrases that describe the images, above and below the miniatures, in written not in Latin but in an Italian coloured by the Paduan dialect.
-Text and image fuse in a unique way the past of the Biblical story and the present-day of the patron from Padua around 1400.
+The Biblical paraphrases that describe the images, above and below the miniatures, are written not in Latin but in an Italian coloured by the Paduan dialect.
+Text and image fuse in a unique way the past of the Biblical story and the present-day of the patron from Padua in around 1400.

 Im Moment leider nicht verfügbar.